+- Medical detox.
 Also called medically managed intensive inpatient services, detox is the highest level of care in addiction treatment.
 It involves 24 hours of medical care that’s designed to keep you safe through withdrawal and any other medical conditions or complications.
 You may be treated with medications to alleviate symptoms or wean you off the drug you are dependent on.

+- Inpatient services.
 Inpatient services include residential treatment, clinically managed treatment, and medically monitored treatment.
 This level involves 24 hours of care to help monitor your health and safety.
 This is ideal for people who are in relatively stable condition but require monitoring for ongoing medical or psychological concerns.

+- Outpatient.
 This is the lowest level of care in addiction treatment and involves less than nine hours of care every week.
 This level offers a step in between more intensive care and complete independence.
 In outpatient treatment, you will have time to start pursuing goals and responsibilities in real life while also having clinical support to fall back on.

 After treatment is completed, it’s important to maintain a commitment to recovery, even outside of formal clinical services.
 Treatment centers often have aftercare programs that are designed to connect you to community resources after addiction treatment.
 Services like career centers, 12-step meetings, and other resources can help you safeguard your recovery for years to come.
 People can relapse for a variety of reasons, but it’s often because they disconnected from their recovery efforts.